 Children’s Home Society of Virginia is now offering a variety of training opportunities for educators, staff and foster/adoptive parents.

-- CHS offers trainings to benefit and support educators, case workers and foster or adoptive parents
+- CHSVA offers trainings to benefit and support educators, case workers and foster or adoptive parents

-- Trainings can be held at a CHS location or at your facility
+- Trainings can be held at a CHSVA location or at your facility

 - Trainings vary from 1.5 to 3 hours long

 - There is a small fee for training and participants will receive a certificate upon completion

 - CHSVA provides annual training opportunities for adoptive and foster parents in the fall and spring

 - Training topics vary based on need and request from families

 - Interventions for Trauma Exposed Children